valderman/haste-deck/README.md

     three :: Slide
     three = two `above` image "hello.jpg"

-When we are done, we can create a deck out of our slides and display it:
+When we are done, we can create a deck out of our slides and display it.
+In this example we're using the `pan` transition, but this is user configurable:

     main :: IO ()
     main = do
-      deck <- createDeck [one, two, three]
-      appendChild documentBody deck
+      deck <- createDeck pan [one, two, three] appendChild documentBody deck
       enableDeck deck

 Arrow keys and page up/down switch between slides.
-Custom input configuration and transitions are not yet implemented.
+Custom input configuration and per slide transitions are not yet implemented.